zdravkov/kendo-docs/api/framework/router.md

 ### route

 Specifies a callback for the given route.
 The route definition can contain **bound parameters**, **optional segments**, and **route globbing**.
 The parsed parts of the URL are passed as parameters to the route callback.
+Query string parameters are parsed and passed as last argument of the callback function.

 #### Example

     <script>
     var router = new kendo.Router();

-    router.route("/items/:category/:id", function(category, id) {
+    router.route("/items/:category/:id", function(category, id, params) {
-        console.log(category, "item with", id, " was requested");
+        console.log(category, "item with id", id, "was requested by", params.user);
     });

     $(function() {
         router.start();
         // ...
-        router.navigate("/items/books/59");
+        router.navigate("/items/books/59?user=John");
     });
     </script>